top of page

 comment, email and letters to community editor

-www.nailseapeople.com is a community website for people living, working or going to school in Nailsea and its nearby villages.
-It is also a great way for expats and students away at college or for work to keep in touch.
+www.nailseapeople.com is an online community newspaper for people living, working or going to school in Nailsea and its nearby villages.
+It is also a great way for holidaymakers, expats and students away at college or for work to keep in touch.
 We welcome news, previews, reviews, blogs, photographs and advertising.
 Use the box below to contact us.
-Our email address is nailseapeople@gmail.com but by using the box this is done automatically.
+Our email address is nailseapeople@gmail.com but by using the box below this is sent automatically.

 haveyoursay.png